Lead Management

 Automatic Pool Assignment Criteria

-Define clear rules for initial pool assignment:
+Define clear rules for initial pool assignment using lead routing automation:

 Quality-based routing: